jah1603/React-Native-mission/README.md

 <b>Google app functionality in emulation</b>

-1- https://androidfilehost.com/?fid=23252070760974384 download the ARM installation zip run the emulated device - used android version 7.0.
+1-download the ARM installation zip from: https://androidfilehost.com/?fid=23252070760974384 Run the emulated device - I used android version 7.0.

-Drag the zip file over the emulator window , follow the prompts. open a new terminal and go to the directory /Users/{yourUserName}/Library/Android/sdk/platform-tools enter 'adb reboot' to reboot the virtual device - this needs to be done after each installation 2 - install Open Gapps package
+Drag the zip file over the emulator window , follow the prompts. open a new terminal and go to the directory ''/Users/{yourUserName}/Library/Android/sdk/platform-tools' from here, enter 'adb reboot' to reboot the virtual device - this needs to be done after each installation

+2 - install Open Gapps package
 (from https://docs.genymotion.com/latest/Content/03_Virtual_Devices/Emulating_sensors_and_features/OpenGApps.htm?Highlight=opengapps)
 go to